Clayton Compromise

-The Clayton Compromise was a plan drawn up in 1848 by a bipartisan United States Senate committee headed by John M. Clayton for organizing the Oregon Territory and the Southwest.
-Clayton first attempted to form a special committee of eight members, equally divided by region and party, two northern and two Southern men from each of the two great parties, with Clayton of Delaware himself acting as chairman, to consider the questions relating to the extension of slavery.
+The Clayton Compromise was a plan drawn up in 1848 by a bipartisan United States Senate committee headed by John M. Clayton of Delaware for organizing the Oregon Territory and the Southwest.
+Clayton first attempted to form a special committee of eight members, equally divided by region and party, two northern and two Southern men from each of the two major parties (Democrats and Whigs), with Clayton himself acting as chairman, to consider the questions relating to the extension of slavery.
 It recognized the validity of Oregon's existing antislavery laws, prohibited the territorial legislatures of New Mexico and California from acting on slavery, and provided for appeal of all slavery cases from the territorial courts to the Supreme Court of the United States.

-It passed the Senate July 27, 1848, but it was tabled in the United States House of Representatives by a coalition of Southern Whigs led by future Confederate Vice President Alexander H. Stephens.
+The bill passed the Senate on July 27, 1848, but it was tabled in the United States House of Representatives by a coalition of Southern Whigs led by future Confederate Vice President Alexander H. Stephens.
 Stephens believed that the compromise would completely surrender Constitutional rights in the territories, as he was certain that the Supreme Court would rule against slavery in the territories.

-Background History
+Background

-In the 19th century, manifest destiny was a widely held belief in the United States that its settlers were destined to expand westward across North America.
+In the 19th century, manifest destiny was a widely held belief in the United States.
+It held that settlers from the U.S. were destined to expand westward across North America to the Pacific Ocean.

-Mexican–American War was fought between United States and Mexico from 1846 to 1848.
-In the Treaty of Guadalupe Hidalgo in 1848, Mexico ceded parts of the modern day Southwest United States to the U.S. Mexican cession led to debate over slavery.
-Wilmot Proviso in 1848 was a result of the Mexican–American War that banned slavery in Mexican Cession, which was another choice other than the Clayton Compromise.
+The Mexican–American War was fought between United States and Mexico from 1846 to 1848.
+In the Treaty of Guadalupe Hidalgo in 1848, Mexico ceded parts of the modern day American Southwest to the United States.
+This led to debate over whether slavery would be allowed in this Mexican Cession once it was organized into territories and states.
+The Wilmot Proviso in 1848 was another attempt to settle the question other than the Clayton Compromise, by banning slavery throughout the Cession.

-After the settlement of the Oregon boundary dispute in 1846, U.S. gained territory south of the 49th parallel line.
-Acquisition of Oregon territory in 1848 led to debate over slavery as well.
+With the settlement of the Oregon boundary dispute in 1846, the U.S. gained territory south of the 49th parallel line.
+The acquisition of Oregon territory in 1848 led to debate over slavery there as well.
 When established, the territory encompassed an area that included the current states of Oregon, Washington, and Idaho, as well as parts of Wyoming and Montana.